LuCeHe/MAC_cell/README.md

 - training works, but the performance is still low

 List of main TODOs:
+- the low speed and low performance might be due to a faulty implementation of the generator
+- otherwise figure out what's the source of the low performance
 - ResNet50 to ResNet101
-- implement the full WriteUnit
-- otherwise figure out what's the source of the low performance